Grizzlies roll past Thunder for first win since restart

 Jonas Valanciunas had 19 points and 11 rebounds and Ja Morant had 19 points and nine assists for the Grizzlies.

-Memphis shot 55% and avoided falling into a tie with Portland for eight place in the Western Conference standings.
+Memphis lost its first four restart games and would have fallen into a tie with Portland for eight place in the Western Conference standings with a loss.

+“As a whole, we never doubted ourselves, doubted what we can accomplish as a team,” Morant said.
+“But like, we all was very confident in our team and feel like tonight, we just went out and played freely and we were able to come out with a win.”

 Chris Paul scored 17 points and Luguentz Dort added 16 for the Thunder.
 Shai Gilgeous-Alexander, Oklahoma City’s leading scorer this season, finished with 10 points on 3 for 13 shooting.